Patrick-ring-motive/Forbidden-Techniques-JS/README.md

 Notice how `"hello world"` is never awaited or assigned directly. `util.inspect()` uses Node internals to peek into the promise.

+13. Idempotent `fetch`

+You'll see `Request` and `Response` objects have consumable contents.
+So calling `response.text()` will give you the content as text the first time but will throw an error if called again.
+This optimization exists to prevent browser memory from filling up.
+While this makes sense, it is not how most objects in JS work.
+If you use `response.clone().text()` instead, you can call it multiple times.
+Using monkey the monkey patch below, you can bake this behavior in.

 ```js
 (()=>{
   for(const r of [Request.prototype,Response.prototype]){